ropensci/roweb3/content/blog/2025-11-25-translation-devguide-pt/index.md

 {{< quote footer="Ariana Moura Cabral">}}

 For me, contributing to this translation project was both a learning journey and an exchange of experiences.
 On one hand, I was able to meet people who, like me, value knowledge sharing and believe in the transformative power of words, learn more about rOpenSci’s values, and update myself on best practices for developing and managing R packages.
-On the other hand, I had the chance to contribute, even if just a little, to someone else’s learning, which is deeply rewarding to me.
+On the other hand, I had the chance to contribute, even if just a little, to someone else's learning, which is deeply rewarding to me.
 I hope the translated material opens new pathways for those who also appreciate the R language and wish to explore its vast universe.
 In the end, I see this experience as a continuous cycle of sharing and growth, which reminds me of the words of Cora Coralina: “Happy is he who transfers what he knows and learns what he teaches.”
 {{< /quote >}}

 {{< quote footer="Beatriz Milz">}}